-As of March 31, 2022, we had \$63.5 million total assets with \$42.6 million of total shareholder equity.
+As of December 31, 2021, we had total assets of \$51.2 million with total shareholder equity of \$41.6 million.

 We serve a highly diversified customer base across many industry verticals including pharmaceutical and healthcare, manufacturing, technology, finance, construction and consumer goods.
 Many of our customers are household names and include some of the largest corporations in the world.